biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 > ./scripts/scriptBiplotTSV.R -z 2 STSite demo_input/Test-Biplot.tsv

-## scriptConvertBetweenBiomeAndPCL.py ##
+## scriptConvertBetweenBIOMAndPCL.py ##
-The script allows one to convert between PCL and BIOME file formats.
+The script allows one to convert between PCL and BIOM file formats.

-A. The minimal call to convert from BIOME file to a PCL file or visa versa.
+A. The minimal call to convert from BIOM file to a PCL file or visa versa.
 This call provides which metadata entry is the sample id and which is the last listed metadata in a pcl file before the data measurements.
 If there are no metadata and only a metadata id then -l is not required.

-> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite demo_input/Test.biome
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.pcl
-> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite demo_input/Test.pcl
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.biom

 The case where there are no metadata, just sample IDs

-> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID demo_input/Test_no_metadata.biome
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID demo_input/Test_no_metadata.pcl
-> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID demo_input/Test_no_metadata.pcl
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID demo_input/Test_no_metadata.biom

 B. Although the output file name can be automatically generated, the output file name can be given if needed.

-> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite demo_input/Test.biome CustomFileName.pcl
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.biom CustomFileName.pcl
-> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite demo_input/Test.pcl CustomFileName.biome
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite demo_input/Test.pcl CustomFileName.biom

 C. Indicate the use of a pcl file using a delimiter that is not tab or indicate the creation of a pcl file using a delimier that is not tab.

-> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.biome
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.pcl
-> ./scripts/scriptConvertBetweenBiomeAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.pcl
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID -l STSite -f , demo_input/Test-comma.biom